Krustenviech/gunbot_autoconfig/README.md

 Tele: https://t.me/Krustenviech
 -------------------------------------------------

-Automaticly create a config with the top volume coins on Bittrex.
+Automaticly create a Gunbot config with the top volume coins on Bittrex.

 -------------------------------------------------
 can do now: